juanigsrz/FastTradeMaximizer/README.md

 # Benchmarks

 All testcase files can be found in the ```/testcases``` directory.
-This is not an objective benchmark because I'm using some official results that were probably ran in a sligtly slower computer than mine, it's mostly a showcase of improved solutions + a lot faster.
+This is not an objective benchmark because I'm using some official results that were probably ran in a slightly slower computer than mine, it's mostly a showcase of improved solutions + a lot faster.
 I used the following command lines to run both programs:

     java -jar tm-threaded.jar < input.txt > output.txt
     ftm.exe < input.txt > output.txt